Blepharoplasty

 Lower Blepharoplasty

 For lower eyelids, the incision may sit just below the lash line or inside the eyelid (transconjunctival approach).
 Your surgeon may remove or reposition fat and tighten the area to create a smoother transition between the lower lid and cheek.
-To further rejuvenate the midface, we sometimes combine this procedure with fat transfer to the face.
+To further rejuvenate the midface, we sometimes combine this procedure with facial fat transfer.

 Recovery After Eyelid Surgery